 A good choice would be Freedom Ranger Hatchery, Cackle Hatchery, and I have always had great customer service from McMurray Hatchery.
 Be sure to take into consideration where these are geographically compared to where you want them shipped to.
 Also, consider the current time of year and weather.

-They have been considered the most unusual breed of chicken for a long time.
+For a long time, they have been considered the most unusual breed of chicken.
 They don’t take much room to raise and are good mothers to boot.

 I think they are adorable!
 With a great disposition, they are an ideal way to introduce young children to the wonders and joys of keeping chickens!